Chromium(III) picolinate: Structure

-Biochemistry of chromium(III) picolinate
+Biochemistry

 Chromium was once proposed as an essential nutrient in maintaining normal blood glucose levels, but this function has not been sufficiently demonstrated.
 The European Food Safety Authority concluded that there is no convincing evidence to show chromium as an essential nutrient, thereby not justifying the setting of recommendations for chromium dietary intake.

-Absorption and excretion of chromium(III) picolinate
+Absorption and excretion

 Once chromium(III) picolinate is ingested and enters the stomach, acidic hydrolysis of the complex occurs when in contact with the stomach mucosa.
 The hydrolyzed Cr^{3+} is present in the hexaaqua form and polymerizes to form an insoluble Cr(III)-hydroxide-oxide (the process of olation) once it reaches the alkaline pH of the small intestine.
 Approximately 2% of Cr^{3+} is absorbed through the gut as chromium(III) picolinate via unsaturated passive transport.
 Although absorption is low, CrPic_{3} absorbs more efficiently than other organic and inorganic sources (i.e. CrCl_{3} and chromium nicotinate) and thus accumulate at higher concentrations in tissues.
 This has been one major selling point for chromium(III) picolinate over other chromium(III) supplements.
 Organic sources tend to absorb better as they have ligands which are more lipophilic and usually neutralize the charge of the metal, thus permitting for easier passage through the intestinal membrane.

 It has also been shown that dietary factors affect Cr^{3+} absorption.
 Starch, simple sugars, oxalic acid, and some amino acids tend to increase the rate of absorption of chromium(III).
 This is a result of ligand chelation, converting hexaaqua Cr^{3+} into more lipophilic forms.
 In contrast, calcium, magnesium, titanium, zinc, vanadium, and iron reduce the rate of absorption.
 Presumably, these ions introduce new metal-ligand equilibria, thus decreasing the lipophilic ligand pool available to Cr^{3+}.
 Once absorbed into the bloodstream, 80% of the Cr^{3+} from CrPic_{3} is passed along to transferrin.
 The exact mechanism of release is currently unknown, however, it is believed not to occur by a single electron reduction, as in the case of Fe^{3+}, due to the high instability of Cr^{2+}.
 Administered Cr^{3+} can be found in all tissues ranging from 10 to 100 μg/kg body weight.
 It is excreted primarily in the urine (80%) while the rest is excreted in sweat and feces.